Razpines/reels_factory/README.md

 - Logs: `output/logs/pipeline.log`
 - Reel IDs are deterministic hashes of the title via `reels_factory.utils.reel_id_from_title`.

+**Demo artifact**
+A sample reel (video + narration + captions + rewritten post) is published as a GitHub Release asset to avoid bloating the repo.
+Download it from the Releases page and drop files into `output/reels/` and `output/narration/` if you want a quick preview without running the pipeline.

 ## Safety & content filtering
 - Toxicity scores (Detoxify) are captured during scrape; thresholding is configurable.
 - Normalization/censoring patterns prevent obvious policy violations in captions.